-In order to pursue its investment strategies, the Sub-Fund will invest in the instruments detailed below and will obey all the restrictions detailed in section 25. ("General Investment Restrictions").
+In order, to pursue its investment strategies, the Sub-Fund will invest in the instruments detailed below and will obey all the restrictions detailed in section 25. ("General Investment Restrictions").
+The permitted instruments include the following:

-- Equities and Equity-linked Instruments, including up to 5% of its net assets in P-notes and up to 15% of its net assets in depositary receipts (ADR/GDR); - Up to 15% of its net assets in equities of companies domiciled in Emerging Markets; - Money Market Instruments; - Deposits with credit institutions; - Up to 10% of its net assets in UCITS/UCI's.
+- Equities and Equity-linked Instruments, including up to 5% of its net assets in P-notes and up to 15% of its net assets in depositary receipts (ADR/GDR with no embedded derivatives); - Up to 75% in listed closed UCIs and financial instruments that qualify as Transferable Securities while respecting the diversification rules as per the UCITS Law; - Money Market Instruments; - Up to 15% of its net assets in equities of companies domiciled in Emerging Markets; - Up to 30% of its net assets in real estate investment trusts (REITS); - Up to 10 % of its net assets may be invested in instruments not listed on regulated markets nor members of World Federation of Exchanges; - Deposits with credit institutions; - Up to 10% of its net assets in UCITS/UCIs.

-The Sub-Fund may use derivatives such as futures for efficient portfolio management.
+The Sub-Fund will not use derivatives.